-Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2019 utilizing the baseline assumptions included in the model, except inflation of 2.25% for medical and pharmacy benefits.
-Additional adjustments apply based on percentage of costs associated with administrative expenses, aging factors, healthcare reform provisions including changes due to H.R.
-Bill 1865, separately for NYSHIP and self-insured benefits administered by MTA New York City Transit.
-These assumptions are combined with long-term assumptions for dental and vision benefits of an annual trend of 3.5% plus Medicare Part B reimbursements of an annual trend of 4.5%, but not more than projected medical and pharmacy trends.
-The self-insured trend is applied directly for represented employees of MTA New York City Transit, MTA Staten Island Railway and MTA Bus.
+Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2021 utilizing the baseline assumptions included in the model, except inflation of 2.25% for medical and pharmacy benefits.
+Further adjustments apply based on percentage of costs associated with administrative expenses, inflation on administrative costs, and aging factors.
+For NYSHIP benefits, trends are multiplied by 90% to reflect that NYSHIP trends have been generally lower than trends projected by the Getzen model over the past 10 years.
+Separate long-term trends are used for Medicare Part B reimbursements and for dental and vision benefits (3.5% per year).
+The self-insured trend is applied directly for represented employees of NYC Transit, SIRTOA and MTA Bus Company.
+No self-insured post-65 trend is assumed during 2021 to reflect the approximately 90% reduction in the contracted Medicare Advantage plan premiums for 2022.